secjames/linuxblueprint/README.md

 Authors: James McNabb, Eric Wold, Arsam Pathan, Dylan Chamberlain

-This script "blueprints" a linux system and gathers information for system vetting needs and generates a report of in the current working directory.
+This script "blueprints" a linux system and gathers information for system vetting needs and generates a report of the current working directory.
 An overview of report secitons can be found below.

 NOTE: Currently works on Debian and Red Hat based distributions only.